Print This Post Print This Post

 I’m not married to a Narcissist anymore.

-There is a longer list of things to be thankful for, because I end up handling all the chores.
-I do the mowing, the raking, the cooking, the cleaning, the laundry, the tutoring, the car washing, and on and on.
+I do the mowing, the raking, the cooking, the cleaning, the laundry, the tutoring, the car washing, the ….

-The list is endless, but the thing is, I did all those chores before, anyway.
+The list is endless, but I did all those chores when I was married.

 Now I get to do chores with the sound of a pleasant voice in the background.